jyotiyadav2508/Game-Rock-Scissors-Paper/README.md

 ### Fixed bugs

-  - User Choice was not working while clicking on the text instead of icon.
-It is fixed by replacing "event.Target.id;" with "event.currentTarget.id;".
+  - Responsiveness for larger devives was not working:
+    - fix by shifting media query from before default css code to the end of default css code.

   - While checking game.html with W3C validator,following errors were shown :
     - "Element p is not allowed as child of element i" for user choice icons - Fix by replacing p element by span element.
     -  The element a must not appear as descendent of button element - Fix by removing button element and giving a class name direct in a tag.